tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Each instance of a bdqffdq:Implementation SHOULD be the subject of one and only one bdqffdq:usesSpecification property.
 - Each instance of a bdqffdq:Implementation MAY be the subject of zero to many bdqffdq:producesAssertion properties.
 - Each instance of a bdqffdq:ValidationAssertion SHOULD be the object of one and only one bdqffdq:producesAssertion property.

-**Measure**

-- Each instance of a bdqffdq:Measure SHOULD be the object of one and only one bdqffdq:forMeasure property.
-- Each instance of a bdqffdq:MeasurementMethod SHOULD be the subject of one and only one bdqffdq:forMeasure property.
-- Each instance of a bdqffdq:Specification SHOULD be the object of one and only one bdqffdq:hasSpecification property.
-- Each instance of a bdqffdq:Implementation SHOULD be the subject of one and only one bdqffdq:usesSpecification property.
-- Each instance of a bdqffdq:Specification SHOULD be the object of one and only one bdqffdq:usesSpecification property.
-- Each instance of a bdqffdq:Implementation MAY be the subject of zero to many bdqffdq:producesAssertion properties.
-- Each instance of a bdqffdq:MeasurementAssertion SHOULD be the object of one and only one bdqffdq:producesAssertion property.

 **Issue**